EricPoehlsen/SimplePage/README.md

 # SimplePage
-A small WSGI website framework using a flat file system
+A small WSGI / CGI website framework using a flat file system